How to Dispose of a Mattress Responsibly

-Many homeowners opt to donate their mattresses to those who need the items more.
+Many homeowners opt to donate their mattresses to those who need them more.
 This is a good opportunity to reach out to others while freeing up some space for a new bed.
 However, mattresses that should be donated are those that are still safe and comfortable.
 Due to hygiene and safety reasons, very old mattresses that are saggy and no longer comfortable are not eligible for donation.
 Ultimately, mattresses that are being replaced due to size upgrades or changes in the owners' sleeping situation qualify for donation as long as the quality passes the standards.

 Recycle Your Mattress

 If a mattress is not eligible to be used as a mattress anymore, it's time to recycle it.
 Several recycling centres accept mattresses as a whole.
-If you want a more convenient process, you can contact a recycling company and pay for a service charge.
+If you want a more convenient process, you can contact a recycling company and pay a service charge.
 We highly recommend checking the guidelines with the National Environmental Agency (NEA) or your local estate.
 You may also DIY your mattress upcycling by using its parts, especially the foam, for other functions like gardening or home improvement projects.

 Avail a Mattress Disposal Service

 Some online mattress shops, including Megafurniture, offer mattress disposal services as they deliver your new mattress.
-This might be the easiest, fastest and safest way to get rid of your preloved mattress since mattress disposal service providers already know where to land the old unit.
+This might be the easiest, fastest, and safest way to get rid of your preloved mattress since mattress disposal service providers already know where to land the old unit.

 Mattress disposal will typically happen once your new mattress is delivered.
 So when preparing for your new mattress delivery, we suggest preparing for your old mattress' removal.
-The mattress removal fee depends on the size and weight of your mattress, so it's important to include it in your budget plan when buying a new mattress.
+The mattress removal fee depends on the size and weight of your mattress, so it's important to include it in your budget when buying a new mattress.